tvanantwerp/old-tomvanantwerp.com/_posts/2015-05-30-other-companies-besides-apple.md

 I was listening to one of my favorite podcasts when the guest, discussing apps he uses, noted that there weren't Android versions available.
 Then he flippantly added: "But who uses Android anyway?"
 Well, unless Sundar Pichai was lying at Google I/O this past week, [8 out of every 10 new smartphone buyers are using Anroid](http://blogs.wsj.com/digits/2015/05/28/googles-io-developers-conference-live-blog/#entry_55).

 I just don't understand why a person would choose to needlessly alienate people over what tech they choose to use.
-What personal purpose does that serve?
+What purpose does that serve?
 This individual was part of the start-uppy clique that, as a lifelong East-coaster and current DC resident, I've never encountered in person.
 In his world, maybe nobody does use Android or anything else.
 But it still struck me as an odd, offensive thing to say.

 When I first began working in IT, I was told something wise by another IT pro:

 > The changes you make will not eliminate problems.
 You will take the set of problems you have, trade them for a new set of problems, and hope that you're better on net.

-Hearing some people talk about Apple products, I wonder if understand this.
+Hearing some people talk about Apple products, I wonder if they understand this.
 Sure, Apple's goods might make me better on net.
 But they wouldn't eliminate all my problems, and they'd probably introduce some new ones.
 Apple might actually be better for me, but it wouldn't be—can't be—perfect.

 I can't afford to let any perception of what products are "best" bias me against the solutions that will actually work for my team.
 Economists aren't Stanford CS grads working 80-hour weeks for equity; they are typically lifelong Windows users who don't find it worthwhile to relearn everything they thought they new about computing.
 (They would call that an [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost).)
 Sure, some use iPhones; others use Android, or Windows Phone, or don't own a cell phone at all.